The Sephardi Jewish community:

 It is important to note that disorders relevant to Sephardi Jewry are also found among many other populations in North Africa and the Mediterranean and are far from exclusively ‘Jewish’.

-We hope to have more extensive information about Sephardi Jewish gentic disorders on our website by September 2020.
+We hope to have more extensive information about Sephardi Jewish genetic disorders on our website by September 2020.
 We hope to add more Sephardi disorders to our screening panel at this time too.

 Screening for disorders affecting people of Sephardi ancestry:

 We will be updating our carrier screening panel in September 2020 to include several more Sephardi Jewish genetic disorders.

 In addition, genetic testing is available on the NHS for individuals with an increased risk of a particular disorder given they have a clear family history or valid concern about that disorder.